-- 1. All air source heat pump and heat recovery frame(s) shall be designed and electrically protected to maintain stable continuous compressor operation when provided with 460/60/3 or 208-230/60/3 power with the following specifications:
+- 1. All air source heat pump and heat recovery frame(s) shall be designed and electrically protected to maintain stable continuous compressor operation when provided with 460/60/3 power with the following specifications:

 - a.
 460/60/3

-- Voltage tolerance 414V
+- i.
+Voltage tolerance 414V

 - b.
-208-230/60/3 power and can withstand a voltage fluctuation of ± 10%

-i.
-Voltage tolerance between 187V to 253V
+Voltage imbalance of up to two percent;

 - c.
-Voltage imbalance of up to two percent;

-- d.
 Power surge of up to 5kA RMS Symmetrical.